 Need to save some moolah?
 Check out the best cheap eats Newtown has to offer.

 King Street in Newtown is called “Eat Street” for a reason.
 Restaurants, cafes and bars as far as the eye can see, all celebrating different cultures, cuisines and lifestyles.
 Unfortunately a night out in Newtown can often lighten your wallet.
 But fear not!
-If you need to save some money but want to eat like a king on King Street, you’ll love our guide on the best cheap eats Newtown has to offer, all for less than $15.
+If you need to save some money but want to eat like a king on King Street, you’ll love our guide on the best cheap eats Newtown has to offer!

 If you come to Golden Lotus at peak time without a booking then you should expect to line the street.
 However, the entirely vegan menu is worth the wait.
 Be you a vegan or not, the aromas and breath of the Golden Lotus menu will tantalise.
-BYO bottle of wine and hook into selection of authentic Vietnamese dishes finished with fake meat.
+BYO bottle of wine and dive into a selection of authentic Vietnamese dishes finished with faux meat or tofu.
 The banquet for $27 is a smorgasbord of belt-unbuckling perfection.

 Being vegan or vegetarian can make it difficult to find dining options, especially when you’re looking to save a few bucks.
 Luckily, Newtown has got you covered with lots of meat-free options, some of which are surprisingly cheap.
 Vina, a popular Vietnamese vegan restaurant doesn’t scrimp on flavour, but does on price.
 They specialise in mock-meat lunches and dinners that are also great value with meals like 4 steamed curry buns for just $6.00, or a mock beef pho for just $12.